scverse/scvi-tools/docs/index.rst

 * AutoZI for assessing gene-specific levels of zero-inflation in scRNA-seq data ([Clivio19]_)
 * LDVAE for an interpretable linear factor model version of scVI ([Svensson20]_)

 These models are able to simultaneously perform many downstream tasks such as learning low-dimensional cell representations, harmonizing datasets from different experiments, and identifying differential expressed features ([Boyeau19]_).
 By levaraging advances in stochastic optimization, these models scale to millions of cells.
-We invite you to explore these models in our :doc:`tutorials <tutorials>`.
+We invite you to explore these models in our :doc:`tutorials <tutorials/index>`.

 * If you find a model useful for your research, please consider citing the corresponding publication.